Gas Pressure Calculator

 • Double the moles while holding volume and temperature constant and calculate again.

-• Observe how pressure scales in the scenario table and how the charts highlight the change.
+• Observe how pressure scales in the scenario table and how the reference chart highlights the change.

 atm and kPa side by side

 Pressure appears in many unit systems.
 This calculator focuses on two common classroom units: atmospheres and kilopascals.
-An atmosphere is built on the approximate pressure at sea level.
-Kilopascal units arise naturally from the pascal, which measures force per area in the metric system.
+An atmosphere (atm) is built on the approximate pressure at sea level.
+Kilopascal (kPa) units arise naturally from the pascal, which measures force per area in the metric system.
+Understanding both units is important because different textbooks and regions prefer different conventions.

 Every time you calculate, the result appears in both atm and kPa.
-The summary section highlights whichever you choose as the focus unit, and the donut and bar charts compare the pair directly.
+The summary section highlights whichever you choose as the focus unit, and the chart area places the current result beside familiar references.
 This helps students avoid unit conversion mistakes and see how the two scales relate.

 • At 1 atm, pressure is about 101.3 kPa.